frjo/hugo-theme-zen/README.md

 ## Render hook templates

-### Add anchor links to headers
+### Add anchor links to headings

-An example render hook template for templates will add anchor links to all headers.
+Example render hook template for headings that will add anchor links.
 To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-heading.html.example` to `layouts/_default/_markup/render-heading.html`.

-Needed styles are in the `_zen.scss` file.
+### Process Markdown images

+Example render hook that process images in the same way as the "img" shortcode.
+See top of the file for settings to adjust it to your needs.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-image.html.example` to `layouts/_default/_markup/render-image.html`.

+### Make external links open in a new tab.

+Example render hook to rewrite external links so they open in a new tab.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-link.html.example` to `layouts/_default/_markup/render-link.html`.

 ## Multilingual

-Arabic, Danish, Finnish, English, Hebrew, French, German, Norwegian, Portuguese and Swedish translations are included and you can easily add more to the `i18n` site directory.
-All but English and Swedish are contributed by users, thanks!

 A language selector will be included on sites with more than one language.
 Add `languageName` to your language configuration, this is what will be displayed in the selector.